 You can then update the form names to give them a relevant title by double-clicking the title.

 Custom funnel reports are available to all GA4 users.
 It is possible to see each step your users took to complete a desired action.
 There’s also a new User purchase journey report, which can show you how many users drop off between each step in your purchase funnel.

 In Universal Analytics, views allow website owners to create subsets of properties with their own unique configuration settings.
 In GA4, views have been replaced by data streams.

 What Are GA4 Data Streams?

 Data streams are GA4’s answer to Views in Universal Analytics.
 According to Google, a data stream is “A flow of data from your website or app to Analytics.”
 Data streams are categorized into 3 types:

 - Android (for Android apps)

-A common Universal Analytics setup is to create an “unfiltered view” for all data, with no filters in place (e.g. IP filters to exclude internal traffic or spam filters to exclude patterns associated with spam); a “test view” for testing filters out to make sure they don’t have any unexpected outcomes; and a ‘master view’, with all filters applied and goal tracking in place.
+A common Universal Analytics setup was to create an “unfiltered view” for all data, with no filters in place (e.g. IP filters to exclude internal traffic or spam filters to exclude patterns associated with spam); a “test view” for testing filters out to make sure they didn’t have any unexpected outcomes; and a ‘master view’, with all filters applied and goal tracking in place.